Floorp-Projects/Floorp/dom/docs/workersAndStorage/CodeStyle.rst

    Optimally, test names should be structured hierarchically to allow easy selection of groups of tests for execution.
 However, gtest has some restrictions that do not allow that completely.
-The guidelines try to accomodate for these as far as possible.
+The guidelines try to accommodate for these as far as possible.
 Note that gtest recommends not to use underscores in test names in general, because this may lead to reserved names and naming conflicts, but the rules stated here should avoid that.
-   In case of any problems arising, we can evolve the rules to accomodate for that.
+   In case of any problems arising, we can evolve the rules to accommodate for that.

 Specifying types